Abdul Basit 'Abd us-Samad: Illness and death

 In his later years, Abdul Basit suffered from complications of diabetes, and over time he also developed liver problems, which made his health more difficult to manage.
 Less than a month before his death, he contracted hepatitis, which caused his condition to deteriorate further.
 He was admitted to hospital, but his doctors and family encouraged him to seek medical treatment abroad.
 Following their advice, he travelled to London for care and stayed there for about a week.
 His son Tareq accompanied him during this time and was eventually advised to bring him back to Egypt as his health continued to decline.

 He died on Wednesday, November 30, 1988.
-His funeral prayer was held on the following day after Zuhr Prayer, the attendants of his funeral included ambassadors of various countries, as well as kings and heads of state.
+His funeral prayer was held the following day, after Zuhr Prayer.
+The attendants of his funeral included ambassadors of various countries, as well as kings and heads of state.
 He was laid to rest in City of the Dead near the Mausoleum Imam Shafi, Egypt.

 Children and Legacy

 Abdul Basit was survived by his three sons: Yasir, Hisham, and Tareq.
-Yasir pursued a career as a Qari, following his father’s path in Qur’anic recitation.
-In 2006, a mosque in his hometown of Armant, in Luxor Governorate, was inaugurated in his name.
-Tareq Abdul Basit also became known as a reciter in Egypt and gave several interviews about his father’s life and career.
+Yasir and Tareq pursued careers as Qurrā, following their father’s path in Qur’anic recitation.
+Tareq Abdul Basit also gave several interviews about his father’s life and career.
+In 2006, a mosque in his hometown of Armant, in the Luxor Governorate, was inaugurated in his name.